manly-man/moodle-destroyer-tools/README.md

-# **Moodle Destroyer Tools**
+# Moodle Destroyer Tools

-This repository is a collection of scripts manly-man uses for correcting exercises.
+This repository is a collection of scripts used for grading assigments.
 Conquer the moodle world with the best tools provided by manly-man.
-Use at own risk!
+**Use at your own risk!**

----
 ## Description and usage

 * moodle-destroyer.py: